 Graduate students play special roles in universities.
 They are students in the traditional sense, but may also have roles as research assistants/collaborators, teaching assistants, and mentors to undergraduate and other graduate students.
 Many academic committees of the University have positions reserved for graduate students, so they can also have input into the decision making activities of the University.

-The prime responsibility of the graduate student is to meet the requirements of their degree program in a timely manner (see Academic Regulation 16 in the 2016-17 Academic Calendar)
+It is the particular responsibility of students to ensure that they meet all their program requirements within the regulated time-for-completion of their graduate programs. (see Academic Regulation 16 in the 2023-24 Academic Calendar)